Pit Boss Smoked Chicken Quarters

 1. Prepare The Smoker

-Take the chicken from the packaging and pat dry the chicken leg quarters with a paper towel.
-You want the skin to be completely dry before it goes on the pellet grill.
+If you’re using frozen chicken, thaw it completely in the fridge before seasoning.
+Remove the chicken from the packaging and pat the leg quarters dry with a paper towel.
+You want the skin to be completely dry before you season it.

-Brush chicken quarters with oil, then coat with a generous layer of the rub, rub into all the crevices and under the skin.
-To get the best flavors, season with the chicken rub at least 5-8 hours before smoking.
+Combine all the rub ingredients in a bowl if you’re making your rub.
+Brush chicken quarters with oil, then coat with a generous layer of the rub, rubbing into all the crevices and under the skin.
+Season the chicken rub 5-8 hours before smoking for the best flavors.

 Should You Brine the Chicken?